-COVID-19 has had a severe and negative impact on the Chinese and global economy since early 2020.
-Even before the outbreak of COVID-19, the global macroeconomic environment had been facing challenges along with uncertainties over the impact of ongoing trade disputes and tariffs.
 Our business and operations are primarily based in China and substantially all of our revenues are derived from our operations in China.
 Accordingly, our financial results have been, and are expected to continue to be, affected by the economy and e-commerce industry in China.
 Although the economy in China has grown significantly in the past decades, it still faces challenges.
-According to the National Bureau of Statistics of China, China's real GDP growth rate was 2.3% in 2020, which increased to 8.1% in 2021 and slowed to 3.0% in 2022.
-In addition, China (and Shanghai in particular) experienced an unprecedented COVID-19 resurgence in the first half of 2022, which resulted in significant disruptions to supply chain and e-commerce fulfilment and logistics capabilities, as well as weaker consumer demand.
+According to the National Bureau of Statistics of China, China's real GDP growth rate was 8.1% in 2021, slowed to 3.0% in 2022 and increased to 5.2% in 2023.

 There have also been concerns about the tensions in the relationship between China and other countries, including surrounding Asian countries, which may potentially lead to foreign investors closing down their business or withdrawing their investment in China and thus exiting the China market, and other economic effects.
 In addition, there have been concerns on the relationship between China and the U.S. following rounds of tariffs imposed by the U.S and retaliatory tariffs imposed by China.
 Trade tension between China and the United States may intensify.
-Political tensions between the United States and China have escalated since the COVID-19 outbreak and the PRC National People's Congress' passage of Hong Kong national security legislation, the imposition of U.S. sanctions on certain Chinese officials from China's central government and the Hong Kong Special Administrative Region by the U.S. government, the imposition of sanctions on certain individuals from the U.S. by the Chinese government, various executive orders issued by former U.S. President Donald J. Trump, such as the one issued in August 2020 that prohibits certain transactions with certain Chinese companies, the executive order issued in November 2020 that prohibits U.S. persons from transacting publicly traded securities of certain "Communist Chinese military companies" named in such executive order, various actions taken by the U.S. government in response to concerns regarding forced labor in the Xinjiang Uyghur Autonomous Region of China, as well as the Rules on Counteracting Unjustified Extra-territorial Application of Foreign Legislation and Other Measures promulgated by MOFCOM on January 9, 2021, which will apply to situations where the extra-territorial application of foreign legislation and other measures, in violation of international law and the basic principles of international relations, unjustifiably prohibits or restricts the citizens, legal persons or other organizations of China from engaging in normal economic, trade and related activities with a third country (or region) or its citizens, legal persons or other organizations.
+Political tensions between the United States and China have escalated since the PRC National People's Congress' passage of Hong Kong national security legislation, the imposition of U.S. sanctions on certain Chinese officials from China's central government and the Hong Kong Special Administrative Region by the U.S. government, the imposition of sanctions on certain individuals from the U.S. by the Chinese government, various executive orders issued by former U.S. President Donald J. Trump, such as the one issued in August 2020 that prohibits certain transactions with certain Chinese companies, the executive order issued in November 2020 that prohibits U.S. persons from transacting publicly traded securities of certain "Communist Chinese military companies" named in such executive order, various actions taken by the U.S. government in response to concerns regarding forced labor in the Xinjiang Uyghur Autonomous Region of China, as well as the Rules on Counteracting Unjustified Extra-territorial Application of Foreign Legislation and Other Measures promulgated by MOFCOM on January 9, 2021, which will apply to situations where the extra-territorial application of of regin legislation and other measures, in violation of international law and the basic principles of international relations, unjustifiably prohibits or restricts the citizens, legal persons or other organizations.